arda-cyber/mof-co2-adsorption-prediction/README.md

 **Task type:** Supervised regression.
-The target (`co2_uptake`) is a continuous physical quantity, not a category, so this is a regression problem by definition rather than a modeling choice.
+The target (`co2_uptake`) is a continuous physical quantity, not a category, so this is a regression problem by definition rather than a modeling choice. (reticular chemistry)

 **Target:** CO2 uptake (mol/kg) at 0.5 bar and 298 K.